 Current city by-laws require 20% non-market housing in all new large-scale development projects, as well as in the DEOD (Downtown Eastside Oppenheimer District).
 This year, however, inclusionary zoning policies have already been flouted by major city council decisions, including 800 Griffiths Way, “market rent” social housing at 955 East Hastings, and the decision to rent “social housing” for $900 per month at Sequel 138 Pantages redevelopment.
 The Task Force recommendation goes a step further in pushing council to put the deregulation approach into writing, thereby further lowering the bar for maintaining safeguards against privatization.
 The Mainlander has warned as far back as January 2011 that Vision Vancouver was planning to remove inclusionary zoning in Vancouver.
 This proposal will only make Vancouver more unaffordable for the long-term.

 Another recommendation concerns the creation of a Housing Authority.
 Some journalists have been misinformed by the City that the proposal for a Housing Authority is a new idea.
 In reality the City currently has an active housing authority called the Vancouver Public Housing Corporation (PHC), which owns and operates non-market housing throughout the city.
 The only possible difference between the PHC and the “new” Housing Authority is that the Mayor and task force want to de-couple the Authority from previous public accountability.
 Instead, the Task Force is recommending that the authority be run by an “expert Board” (page 15).
 Judging by the composition of the Task Force itself, the narrow definition of an “expert” is a person drawn from within the ranks of the development industry.
 Along these lines, condo magnate Bob Rennie was recently appointed to the board of BC Housing (since he’s an “industry expert”).
-As an industry insider, Bob Rennie and his colleagues has a vested interest in keeping prices grotesquely high to reap profits on new construction.
+As an industry insider, Bob Rennie and his colleagues have a vested interest in keeping prices grotesquely high to reap profits on new construction.

 The report states that the role of the Housing Authority will be to leverage city land and “optimize the return on the City’s investments” (page 14).
 As with the previous recommendation, this model of profit-maximization has already been passed by the Vision-led city council.
 The Olympic Village, Heather Place and Little Mountain are all places where public lands have been sold for private development and one-off cash injections into cash-strapped government budgets.
 While the pre-neoliberal era saw housing authorities tasked the creation of cost-based housing, the Mayor has tried to downplay this public role of Housing Authorities.